natir/rustyread/Readme.md

 If you have `badread` installed in your python `sys.path` rustyread can found error and quality model automatically, but you can still use `--error_model` and `--qscore_model` option.

+### Control memory usage

+Rustyread memory usage could be estimated with formula: `2 * reference base + 2 * targeted base`, to limit memory impact of Rustyread you can use parameter `number_base_store` it's take an absolute value or a relative depth, if this option is set memory usage became `2 * reference base + 2 number_base_store`.

 ### Full usage

 ```